wizzdi/flexicore-boot-integration-demo/README.md

   - you can either use PostgreSQL PGAdmin user interface or use PSQL at:

-    - C:\Program Files\PostgreSQL\13\scripts\runpsql.bat   (the actual number is the major version of PostgreSQL, here version 13)
+    C:\Program Files\PostgreSQL\13\scripts\runpsql.bat   (the actual number is the major version of PostgreSQL, here version 13)

-    - use enter at prompts, enter the password when prompted
+    use enter at prompts, enter the password when prompted

-    - then at PSQL command line, execute
+    then at PSQL command line, execute

-    - ```bash
+    ```bash
     create database pet;
     #will generate an error if the database 'pet' exists
     create user pet with password 'pet';
     #will generate an error if the user 'pet' exists
     GRANT ALL PRIVILEGES ON database pet to pet;
     ```

-  - You can use Pgadmin to create the *pet *database **, create a user 'pet' with password 'pet', then grant all privileges on the pet database to the pet user.
+  - You can use Pgadmin to create the **pet database **, create a user 'pet' with password 'pet', then grant all privileges on the pet database to the pet user.

- the initial spring boot application does not contain any FlexiCore Boot Dependency

 # Branch 1.0.0

+the initial spring boot application does not contain any FlexiCore Boot Dependencies

 ## How to build